 - the condition of the structure of the premises – cleanliness, repair, layout, lighting, ventilation and other facilities

-- how food safety is managed and documented – using a system such as Safer food, better business or Safe Catering
+- how food safety is managed and documented – using a food safety management system

 The rating reflects the conditions found at the time of the last inspection and does not reflect the quality of food or the standards of service the business provides.

-Food businesses are given one of six ratings, from 0 to 5.
+Food businesses are given a rating from 0 to 5.

 - 0 - urgent improvement necessary